gbmhunter/blog/content/pages/electronics/general/altium/altium-tricks-and-standards/_index.md

 By default, Altium tries to open internet links in it's own internal browser.
 It's no surprise that because Altium is a EDA tool and not a dedicated browser, it's not the best at displaying web pages.
 Thankfully, you can force Altium to use your default external web browser by navigating to _DXP->Preferences->System->View_ and checking the "Open internet links in external Web browser" option.

-{{< figure src="/images/2011/09/altium-settings-open-internet-links-in-external-web-browser-annotated.png" width="390px" caption="Checking 'Open internet links in external web browser' will stop Altium from trying to open them." caption-position="bottom" >}}
+{{< figure src="/images/2011/09/altium-settings-open-internet-links-in-external-web-browser-annotated.png" width="390px" caption="Checking 'Open internet links in external web browser' will stop Altium from trying to open them."  >}}

 # Removing Exposed-Pad Vias That Are Automatically Added By The Footprint Wizard